Purpose

 - support documents:

-- résumé/bio, script, storyboards, installation schematic, design documents, and letters of agreement, as appropriate for your project
+- résumé/bio, script, storyboards, installation schematic, design documents, visual and sound treatment, and letters of agreement, as appropriate for your project

 - if you are a graduate student, you must include a letter from your school’s department head confirming that your project is not part of your academic program